 Bamboo grows fast, and that speed changes how it stores carbon and performs in homes.

 Rapid regrowth makes bamboo a compelling choice for busy households.
 Moso bamboo harvested at about 5–6 years reaches peak density, which improves stability and long-term durability.
+Unlike trees that take decades to mature, bamboo can be harvested every 3-5 years without replanting, making it one of the most renewable flooring materials available.

 Harvest age, density, and carbon considerations